tenyo-app/pydomprob/README.md

 # domprob 🛰️
 Inspired by [this blog post](https://martinfowler.com/articles/domain-oriented-observability.html), domprob is designed to be a Python package to implement observability domain probes.

-View the documentation [here](https://domprob.readthedocs.io/en/latest/).
+View the documentation
+[here](https://domprob.readthedocs.io/en/latest/).

+View the package on PyPI [here](https://pypi.org/project/domprob/).

 ## Overview